Malaria prophylaxis: Strategies for prevention

+Continual improvements in malaria prevention strategies have further enhanced its effectiveness in combating areas highly infected with the malaria parasite.
+The World Health Organization (WHO) recommends both vector control, or the prevention of mosquito contact, and various chemotherapies, including treatments during and after pregnancy, to best prevent malaria occurrences.

+Bite prevention

+Mosquito bite avoidance is a core component of malaria prophylaxis because malaria is transmitted exclusively through the bites of infected female Anopheles mosquitoes.
+Preventive measures include the use of insecticide-treated bed nets, topical insect repellents containing DEET or picaridin, and protective clothing that minimizes exposed skin.
+Indoor residual spraying with insecticides has also been shown to reduce malaria transmission in endemic regions.
+Bite avoidance strategies are particularly important in areas where antimalarial drug resistance limits the effectiveness of chemoprophylaxis.

 Medications

 In choosing the agent, it is important to weigh the risk of infection against the risks and side effects associated with the medications.

 Disruptive prophylaxis

 An experimental approach involves preventing the parasite from binding with red blood cells by blocking calcium signalling between the parasite and the host cell.
 Erythrocyte-binding-like proteins (EBLs) and reticulocyte-binding protein homologues (RHs) are both used by specialized P. falciparum organelles known as rhoptries and micronemes to bind with the host cell.
 Disrupting the binding process can stop the parasite.

 Monoclonal antibodies were used to interrupt calcium signalling between PfRH1 (an RH protein), EBL protein EBA175 and the host cell.
 This disruption completely stopped the binding process.

 Suppressive prophylaxis

 Chloroquine, proguanil, mefloquine, and doxycycline are suppressive prophylactics.
 This means that they are only effective at killing the malaria parasite once it has entered the erythrocytic stage (blood stage) of its life cycle, and therefore have no effect until the liver stage is complete.
 That is why these prophylactics must continue to be taken for four weeks after leaving the area of risk.

 Mefloquine, doxycycline, and atovaquone-proguanil appear to be equally effective at reducing the risk of malaria for short-term travelers and are similar with regard to their risk of serious side effects.
 Mefloquine is sometimes preferred due to its once a week dose, however mefloquine is not always as well tolerated when compared with atovaquone-proguanil.
 There is low-quality evidence suggesting that mefloquine and doxycycline are similar with regards to the number of people who discontinue treatments due to minor side effects.
 People who take mefloquine may be more likely to experience minor side effects such as sleep disturbances, depressed mood, and an increase in abnormal dreams.
 There is very low quality evidence indicating that doxycycline use may be associated with an increased risk of indigestion, photosensitivity, vomiting, and yeast infections, when compared with mefloquine and atovaquone-proguanil.